xcxinng/xcxinng/README.md

 <!--Introduction -->
 I'm a senior backend engineer, currently base in Shenzhen, at PingAn.com.
-I have been working on monitoring and DevOps for around 3 years.
+I have been working on DevOps and server development for over 3 years.
 Outside of work, I like reading books and papers of computer science.

 - 📚 I’m currently learning influxDB&Telegraf for work
 - 🐝 I'm a contributor to goVPP, and my goal for this year is to get myself involved with more open-source projects.
 - 🌱 I'm on my way to getting familiar with Prometheus, and Kubernetes ecosystems for personal interests
-- 🍰 Fun fact: Actually, I sing not bad at all :)

 ### 🧰 Skills
 <code><a href="https://go.dev/"><img height="40" src="https://raw.githubusercontent.com/devicons/devicon/master/icons/go/go-original.svg" alt="golang logo" /></a></code>